-The total amount of unencumbered assets is €43 bln of which €954 mln unencumbered debt securities, available to use as collateral and which can be easily encumbered.
-The other unencumbered assets mainly consist out of mortgages (€35 bln), which could be encumbered if needed (new RMBS, new Covered bonds...).
-Crelan Group has also a large, unencumbered amount (€6.5 bln) of loans on demand (ECB deposit, cash, ...) which is a buffer for liquidity outflows.
-Only a small part of other assets (€285 mln) is not available for encumbrance: tangible assets (property, plant and equipment), goodwill, tax assets, accounting specific amounts (fair value of the hedged items for interest rate risk).
+The total amount of unencumbered assets is €43.6 bln of which €502 mln unencumbered debt securities, available to use as collateral and which can be easily encumbered.
+The other unencumbered assets mainly consist out of mortgages (€38 bln), which could be encumbered if needed (new RMBS, new Covered bonds...).
+Crelan Group has also a large, unencumbered amount (€5.4 bln) of loans on demand (ECB deposit, cash, ...) which is a buffer for liquidity outflows.
+Only a small part of other assets is not available for encumbrance: tangible assets (property, plant and equipment), goodwill, tax assets, accounting specific amounts.
+The fair value of the hedged items for interest rate risk is negative during the whole calendar year 2023.
 More details concerning the encumbered and unencumbered assets can be found in template AE1 in annex.
-The annex AE2 shows that Crelan also has €1.37 bln received assets, which are unencumbered and can be used in transactions.
+The annex AE2 shows that Crelan also has €0.76 bln received assets, which are unencumbered and can be used in transactions.